 If you object to the recently released Permit Sonoma SDC Project Description Framework, here is the latest round of Talking Points for your comments to County and State officials.
 Please submit your comments before the Jan.
 25 Board of Supervisors meeting (click here for meeting details and agenda).
 Click here for an extensive contact list and suggestions for submitting your comments.

 For a deeper dive: Scroll down the page and click on headings to read talking points for each of these categories:

 Fire and Emergency Preparedness

 Wildlife Corridor, Open Space, and Water

-The Glen Ellen Forum, Sonoma Land Trust, Sonoma Mountain Preservation, North Sonoma Valley Municipal Advisory Council, and other organizations and individuals are working together to create an effective response to the recently released SDC Alternatives Report.
+The Glen Ellen Forum, Sonoma Land Trust, Sonoma Mountain Preservation, North Sonoma Valley Municipal Advisory Council, and other organizations and individuals are working together to create an effective response to the recently released SDC Alternatives Report and Project Description Framework.

 The talking point categories listed above were extracted from the Nov.
 8 Glen Ellen Forum meeting.
 Click here to read a summary of public comments shared during the meeting.
 You can also contact the individuals listed under each category heading if you'd like more information.
 If you don’t see your interest represented, please send us a note so we can learn about it.

 Larry Davis is initiating a study and research group to analyze the financial feasibility of SDC proposals.
 If you are interested in collaborating with this group, contact Larry Davis at email@example.com.

 Land use plans such as the three alternatives that have been presented by the consultants need to be financially driven by development, which brings income (property taxes or sales taxes) to the county and the developers, in order to build affordable housing and other projects that are not as financially producing.